 The National Council has a qualified defined benefit pension plan ("the plan") administered at the National Service Center that covers employees of the National Council and local councils, including the Local Council, Inc. The plan name is the Boy Scouts of America Master Pension Trust - Boy Scouts of America Retirement Plan for Employees.
-Effective December 31, 2018, the plan was frozen to employees with less than 15 years of vesting service, and whose age plus vesting service equaled less than 60 as of December 31, 2018 (non-grandfathered employees).
-From January 1, 2020 through July 31, 2020, employees with at least 15 years of vesting service and whose age plus vesting service equaled 60 or more as of December 31, 2018 (grandfathered employees) contributed 4.25 percent of compensation to the plan.
-Effective August 1, 2020, the plan was frozen to grandfathered employees, thereby freezing the plan for all BSA employees.
-The Council contributes 7.75 percent of eligible employees' compensation to the BSA retirement program.
-Pension expense (excluding the contributions made by employees) was approximately \$XXX and \$XXX in 2020 and 2019, respectively, and covered current service cost.
-The actuarial information for the plan as of February 1, 2020, indicates that it is in compliance with ERISA regulations regarding funding.
+Effective August 1, 2020, the plan was frozen to all employees.
+Through January 31, 2021, the Council contributed 7.75 percent of eligible employees' compensation to the BSA retirement program.
+Effective February 1, 2021, the Council's contribution to the BSA retirement program increased to 12 percent of eligible employees' compensation.
+Pension expense (excluding the contributions made by employees) was approximately \$XXX and \$XXX in 2021 and 2020, respectively, and covered current service cost.
+The actuarial information for the plan as of February 1, 2021, indicates that it is in compliance with ERISA regulations regarding funding.